uclahs-cds/pipeline-Nextflow-module/README.md

   - process_label: assign Nextflow process label to process to control resource allocation.
 For specific CPU and memory allocation, include static allocations in node-specific config files
   - is_output_file: determine the output of this process should be saved to `output` or `intermediate` folder.
 For `intermediate` process, using `addParams` to specify `is_output_file: false`.
 The default is `true`.
   - save_intermediate_files: whether the index files should be saved to the intermediate output directory.
+  - unzip_and_rezip: whether compressed files should be uncompressed and re-compressed using `bgzip`.
+The default is `false`.

 ##### How to use
 1. Add this repository as a submodule in the pipeline of interest.